Antifragile Children: “YOU CAN DO HARD THINGS!”

 Some Kahdaladies setting out on a multiday hike

-One of the many joys of hearing Dr. Jonathan Haidt speak was learning more about what makes the human heart so dignified and special.
-Haidt leads his listeners to this point by grouping various things into three categories: fragile, resilient, and antifragile.
+One of the many joys of hearing Dr. Jonathan Haidt speak recently was learning more about what makes the human heart so dignified and special.
+Haidt leads his listeners to this point by grouping various examples into three categories: fragile, resilient, and antifragile.

 In the fragile category, he includes the example of a wine glass.
 When the glass encounters resistance, even slight pressure, it will shatter.
 He then compares the fragility of a wine glass to the resilience of a plastic cup.
 When a plastic cup falls to the ground, it may not shatter but it will not be made stronger by hitting the floor.

 Human strength, of course, has its limits.
 Working your way up in weight in gym workouts is prudent.
 Otherwise, taking on more weight than you can handle could leave you injured.
 Still, for the human being, resistance is necessary for growth.
-Finding what you can handle and facing it plainly is imperative.
+Discovering the edge of your limits and facing this plainly is imperative.
 This antifragile characterization is also true for bones, trees, and children.

-Our activity structure at camp speaks to this truth.
+Our activities at Camps Kahdalea and Chosatonga speak to the truth of human antifragility.
+Human development requires learned and earned mastery.
 You can not simply have a prize without earning it, and you can not achieve the best trips without putting in the time to prepare and to master certain skills.
-This whole system is meant to help our campers learn that steady progress towards their goals will pay off in huge satisfaction, and this understanding of the value of working towards a goal is healthy and helpful for life ahead!
+The whole system of activity progression is meant to help our campers learn that steady progress towards their goals will pay off in huge satisfaction, and this understanding of the value of working towards a goal is healthy and helpful for life ahead!

-One brilliant example Haidt uses to illustrate this point is the palm tree.
+One brilliant example Dr. Haidt uses to further illustrate antifragility is the palm tree.
 Palm trees can weather hurricanes and high water better than almost any living organism.
 However, Haidt shows that studies have been conducted in which palm trees are grown inside a green house.
-When a palm tree is grown in this manner and then placed outside in the elements, it cannot withstand even mild winds before it is blown over.
-What is the difference between the mature palm tree grown in a green house and the tree grown on a Caribbean beach?
+When a palm tree is grown in this safe and sheltered manner and then placed outside in the elements, it cannot withstand even mild winds before it is blown over.
+What is the difference between the mature palm tree grown in a green house and the palm tree grown on a Caribbean beach?

-The principal difference is that the tree grown outside has grown strong in direct proportion to the resistance it has encountered.
-This phenomena is called antifragility.
+The principal difference is that the tree grown outside has grown strong in direct proportion to the resistance it has encountered in its lifespan.
+The antifragile nature of the palm is evident here.

-As Haidt proves on his substack, After Babel, children across the world are experiencing a difficult season.
-Social media, the decline of a play-based childhood, and increased polarization in our society have all played a part in the sharply rising levels of anxiety and depression in our populace, especially our youth!
-This being the case, it’s no wonder parents are seeking safe spaces for their children to develop.
-However, the desire to protect can actually harm our children when taken to the extreme.
+As Haidt proves on his substack, After Babel, children across the world are experiencing a severely difficult season.
+Social media, the decline of a play-based childhood, and increased polarization in our society have all played a part in the sharply rising levels of anxiety, depression, suicide, and loneliness in our populace, especially our youth!
+This being the case, it’s no wonder parents are increasingly careful to raise their children in safe, secluded environments.
+However, the zealous desire to protect our children can actually harm them when taken to extremes.

 Love to see that satisfied smile at the top of a tough climb 🙂

-Haidt suggests that one temptation of American parents in the last 30 years has been to overpromote a culture of “safetyism” so that our children, our greatest treasures and the future leaders of our society, are not exposed to stressors and discomforts that would have been more normal in previous generations.
-As a result, our children may not become as prepared to meet the demands of adult life.
+Haidt suggests that one temptation of American parents in the last 30 years has been to overpromote a culture of “safetyism”.
+Creating hyper-safe environments means our children, our greatest treasures and the future leaders of our society, are not exposed to stressors and discomforts that would have been considered normal by previous generations.
+As a result, our children may not become as prepared to meet the demands of adult life and may be more prone to anxiety when life presents roadblocks, hardships, and inevitable struggles.

-Relationships are cultivated in the context of play!
-Let’s bring back a play-based childhood, shall we?
+The best relationships are cultivated in the context of play!
+Let us confidently bring back a play-based childhood 🙂

 So, how do we give kids real growth?
-As the old saying goes, “prepare the child for the road, not the road for the child”.
+As the old saying goes, “Prepare the child for the road.
+Not the road for the child”.
 We partner with our families at Kahdalea and Chosatonga to let campers encounter reasonable risks in a caring and challenging environment… AND to see that they come out stronger on the other side!
 As my wonderful mother, Anne Trufant, likes to say, “YOU CAN DO HARD THINGS!”
 And not only CAN you do hard things, but you should do hard things.
-Resistance is necessary for growth, and part of growing into a mature and thriving adult is learning to endure discomfort for the sake of noble goals.
+Resistance is necessary for growth, and part of growing into a mature, thriving adult is learning to endure discomfort for the sake of noble goals.
 While the activities at camp are fun and attractive, they also can teach these values and promote this endurance and vision.
 Are your children prepared for the road ahead?

-I will wrap up these reflections with a quote that has often been repeated by our staff over the last decade was offered by Pope Benedict XVI in a speech to young people:
+I will wrap up these reflections with a quote that has often been repeated by our CKC staff and camp community over the last decade.
+This statement was offered by Pope Benedict XVI in a speech to young people:

 “The world offers you comfort.
 But you were not made for comfort.
 You were made for greatness.”

-Chosatonga Director Jeffrey Trufant does the Chosman on the Everest base camp hike in Khumbu Valley, Nepal
+Chosatonga Director Jeffrey Trufant does the “Chosman” while ascending to Everest base camp.